Santa Catalina, a Royal Hideaway Hotel

 10 Traveller reviews from Holiday Watchdog

+"Described by most guide books as the 'Grand Dame' of Las Palamas hotels, the hotel has enjoyed it's time at the top of the tree.
+It still has to be the choice for most as the no. 1 hotel in the area, the public areas, expecially the bar, ooze style and history.
+The rooms though are just starting to look a little tired.
+The types to stay here include well healed locals, business folk and flight crew.
 Only had breakfast here - it was okay-ish, but for a 5 star place an entirely self-service breakfast is unacceptable.
 You will have to carry a cup of coffee or tea from the machines back to your table - there's no pots, and most of what I and others carried ended up on the floor.
 So grab a quick refresher here, and head out to Triana for a good breakfast, and some of the restaurants in the old part of town, around Casa Columbus, are fab."

 - Travel date: 13th May 2007

 Luxury and style for great value

 "I spent five nigths in this beautiful hotel full of character and style.
 There is no doubt why His Majesty Juan Carlos stays at this hotel in Gran Canaria.
 The buildig is wonderful, in the middle of a parkin the centre of Las Palmas.
 The style is colonial, is in contrast to many faceless, "just the same" style hotels.
 The hotel has a outdoor pool, and a fantastic spa center with indoor pool, jacissi and a full equipped large gym.
 You can make your reservation via the website of the hotel.
 The price is absoluteley reasonable for the feeling, the experience and the service you can have here.
 The houskeeping is perfect and discreet.
 Hiring a car took only some minutes.
 Alltogether here You can have luxury experience with style, comfort.
 Five Star Experience!!
 Dr. Kancz SÃ¡ndor from Hungary"

-- Travel date: Fri 23rd of March 2007
+- Travel date: 23rd March 2007

 Great colonial hotel

-- Travel date: Sun 14th of January 2007
+- Travel date: 14th January 2007

 could be a lot better